-- TF-CBT combines elements drawn from multiple approaches and theories: - •Cognitive therapy, which aims to change behavior by addressing a person's thoughts or perceptions, particularly those thinking patterns that create distorted or unhelpful views. - •Behavioral therapy, which focuses on modifying habitual responses (e.g., anger, fear) to nondangerous situations or stimuli. - •Family therapy, which examines patterns of interactions among family members to identify and alleviate problems. - Attachment theory, which emphasizes the importance of the parent-child relationship and
+- TF-CBT combines elements drawn from multiple approaches and theories: - •Cognitive therapy, which aims to change behavior by addressing a person's thoughts or perceptions, particularly those thinking patterns that create distorted or unhelpful views. - •Behavioral therapy, which focuses on modifying habitual responses (e.g., anger, fear) to nondangerous situations or stimuli. - •Family therapy, which examines patterns of interactions among family members to identify and alleviate problems. - •Attachment theory, which emphasizes the importance of the parent-child relationship and

 Developmental Neurobiology, which provides insight on the developing brain during childhood.
 TF-CBT is a short-term treatment typically provided in 12 to 16 weekly sessions, although the number of sessions can be increased to 25 for youth who present with complex trauma (Cohen, Mannarino, & Deblinger, 2017).
 Most sessions last approximately 60 minutes, with the child and parent separately seeing the therapist for about 30 minutes each.
 There are some conjoint sessions in TF-CBT, particularly later in the treatment when the child shares his or her trauma narrative with the parent.
 TF-CBT is usually completed within 4-6 months.
 Some children may benefit from additional services once the trauma specific impact has been resolved.
 Each individual session is designed to build the therapeutic relationship while providing education, skills, and a safe environment in which to address and process traumatic memories.
 The therapist, parents, and child all work together to identify common goals and attain them.
 Joint parent-child sessions are designed to help parents and children practice and use the skills they learned and to assist the children in sharing their trauma narratives.
 These sessions can also foster more effective parent-child communication about the abuse and related issues.
+This program has yet to begin, as the community-based organization contracted with is still in development of said program.

 This program serves many different populations and may be partially funded via YOBG.